 Beginning of 1st level, a dragon knight gains the friendship of an intelligent young wyrmling to assist him in battle.
 This dragon functions as a beastmaster’s animal companion, using the dragoon’s level as his effective beastmaster level.
 A dragon knight’s companion does not gain the shared rage special ability.

-At 4th level, the wyrmling advances into a drake.
+At 4th level, the wyrmling advances into a serpent.

-At 8th level, the drake advances into a wyvern
+At 8th level, the serpent advances into a drake.

 A dragon knight does not take an armor check penalty on Ride checks while riding his companion.
 The companion is always considered combat trained, and begins play with Endurance as a bonus feat.
 A dragon knight’s bond with his companion is strong, with the pair learning to anticipate each other’s moods and moves.
 Should a dragon knight’s companion die, the dragon knight may find another dragon to serve him after 1 week of mourning.
 This new companion does not gain the link, evasion, devotion, improved evasion, or blood bond special abilities until the next time the dragon knight gains a level.